orion-research/coach/INSTALLATION.md

 To start interacting with COACH, open http://127.0.0.1:5000 in a web browser.

+## Running tests
+To run tests, you first need to install some more libraries

+    $ pip install selenium

+Then, selenium needs a driver that must be in the path (for example, /usr/bin or /usr/local/bin).
+You can download it at the address https://github.com/mozilla/geckodriver/releases
+See http://selenium-python.readthedocs.io/installation.html for more information.

+Once this is done, you can run the tests by going to the test directory
+    $ cd COACH/test/test_global

+Then, you can run all tests at once
+    $ python TestGlobal.py
+Or only one at a time, e.g.
+    $ python TestSimilarity.py

 # Development server
 These instructions assume you will be running COACH on a Linux server.
 In this configuration, an Apache server is used to handle requests, instead of the server provided